 The Economics Network aims to enhance the quality of learning and teaching throughout the higher education economics community.

-EN1 To share and promote effective practice and innovation in economics higher education teaching and curricula through:
+EN1 To share and promote effective practice and innovation in university-level economics teaching and curricula through:

 - providing early years teaching development through an annual workshop programme linked to the UK Professional Standards Framework